brentkearney/docker-nginx-letsencrypt-sample/README.md

 # Docker + Nginx + Let's Encrypt

-This simple example shows how to set up multiple websites running behind a dockerized Nginx reverse proxy and served via HTTPS using free [Let's Encrypt](https://letsencrypt.org) certificates, in a secure way.
-New sites can be added on the fly by running new Docker containers with a couple of environment variables set.
-When new containers start, the proxy's Nginx config is automatically updated and certificates (if needed) are automatically acquired.
+This docker-compose file provides a way for multiple websites to run behind a dockerized Nginx reverse proxy and served via HTTPS using free [Let's Encrypt](https://letsencrypt.org) certificates.
+New sites can be added automatically by running new Docker containers with a couple of environment variables set.
+When the new containers start, the proxy's Nginx config is automatically updated and certificates (if needed) are automatically acquired; no manual steps necessary.

 This is derived from <https://gilyes.com/docker-nginx-letsencrypt>.